Skip to main content

 Facilities

-We are located at the heart of a UNESCO World Heritage Site in Durham City.
+We are located at the heart of the UNESCO World Heritage Site in Durham City.
 Our students have access to a beautiful concert room.
-Four fully equipped practice rooms are available for individual practice and group rehearsals.
+Four fully equipped practice rooms are available for individual practice and group rehearsals, with additional practice spaces available across the University.
 We also have three studios with music production equipment that ranges from early analogue to current digital technology.
 Our recording studio comprises a control room and up to three recording rooms, with state-of-the-art equipment.

 We also have an audio-visual documentation and analysis laboratory, a music and science lab and a fully equipped music technology workshop.